MiloTheFox/minecraft-distance-calculator/README.md

 ## Disclaimer

-This code assumes that you have a solid understanding of Java.
-I will not help you with the most basic stuff that you don't understand.
-If you want to learn more about Java, please head to [this](https://docs.oracle.com/javase/tutorial/) Website.
+This code is intended for users who have a solid understanding of Java.
+If you are new to Java or need to refresh your skills, please visit [this](https://www.w3schools.com/java/java_intro.asp) Website for a comprehensive tutorial.
+I may not be able to answer basic questions about Java syntax or concepts.
+Thank you for your understanding and cooperation.🙏

 ## Usage